Mechanical Engineering–Engineering Mechanics—PhD

 - Nationwide, 80 percent of PhD graduates go to work in industry

-Graduate Programs in Mechanical Engineering–Engineering Mechanics
+Graduate Program in Mechanical Engineering–Engineering Mechanics

 The PhD in Mechanical Engineering-Engineering Mechanics is a research intensive program, which plays a key role in achieving environmental, industrial, and societal sustainability.
 This includes research on lean manufacturing and design for sustainability; the enterprise-wide production of cellulose based ethanol from forest resources; optimization of ethanol based power systems; and alternative-energy technologies including hydrogen, wind, and micro- and macro-fuel cells.
 The initiative is highly interdisciplinary and involves researchers from engineering, the physical and life sciences, and business.